Geothermal energy pros and cons

 Rainwater seeps through the earth’s surface and into the geothermal reservoirs over thousands of years.
 Studies show that the reservoirs can be depleted if the fluid is removed faster than replaced.

 Efforts can be made to inject fluid back into the geothermal reservoir after the thermal energy has been utilized (the turbine has generated electricity).

 Geothermal power is sustainable if reservoirs are properly managed.
 This is not an issue for residential geothermal heating and cooling, where geothermal energy is being used differently than in geothermal power plants.

 The bottom line is this: Geothermal energy is generally regarded as environmentally friendly, sustainable, and reliable.
-This makes geothermal energy a no-brainer in some places, but heavy upfront costs stops us from realizing the full potential.
+This makes geothermal energy a no-brainer in some places, but heavy upfront costs stop us from realizing its full potential.